 Imagine a developer spends 20-hours working on the homepage of your website.
 The process has taken several weeks.
 After it’s presented to your team, it misses the mark and your developer has to start from scratch.
 This just costs you a lot of time and money.

-Note: When you are looking for a web design company, it’s important to understand whether they have multiple people working on your project.
+Note: When you are looking for a web design company, it’s important to understand whether they have multiple team members working on your project.
 If it’s just a developer, the project could miss the mark from a design perspective.
 If there isn’t a project manager, overall organization and speed of the project could be derailed.
 It’s a common misconception that a developer is a jack of all trades and can do the design, project management and development.
 This often times isn’t the case.

 How Wireframes Help Developers

 When a web developer is able to look at a wireframe and mock-up, they are able to focus on what they do best, which is code and development.
 A lot of people hire a web developer thinking they’ll be able to do design, development, project management, etc. They are often disappointed by the design work.
-Providing a wireframe will help keep the developer organized.
+Providing a wireframe (and a mockup) will help keep the developer organized.

 Absolutely.
 When we have prospective clients on the fence of whether or not we’ll be the right fit for their company from a design perspective, we recommend our designer puts together a wireframe and mock-up.
 This allows them to see the general framework and design.
 This is a less expensive option to show them that we’re the right fit for the project.